conda/.github/profile/README.md

-# The Conda Organization
+# The conda Organization
-Conda is an open source organization and the community behind conda, conda-incubator and conda-archive.
+conda is an open source organization and the community behind conda, conda-incubator, and conda-archive.<br>
+All interactions within the conda Organization are governed by our [Code of Conduct](https://github.com/conda-incubator/governance/blob/main/CODE_OF_CONDUCT.md#the-short-version).<br>
+You can join the [conda discourse group](https://conda.discourse.group/) and follow us on [Twitter](https://twitter.com/condaproject).